-Drug abuse and addiction are major concerns for both men and women; however, there are some differences in how these groups use drugs.
+Drug abuse and alcohol addiction are major concerns for both men and women; however, there are some differences in how these gender groups use drugs or alcohol.
 For example:

 - Men have higher rates of alcohol consumption, overall.
 With the exception of adolescents and young adults (individuals 12-20), men drink more and binge drink more than women.1

 - Marijuana use is more common among men than women.1